Elias Díaz Player Props: Rockies vs. Royals

-On Saturday, Elias Diaz (.302 on-base percentage in past 10 games, 69 points below season-long percentage) and the Colorado Rockies face the Kansas City Royals, whose starting pitcher will be Daniel Lynch.
-First pitch is at 4:10 PM ET.
+Elias Diaz, with a slugging percentage of .381 in his past 10 games -- including two home runs -- will be in action for the Colorado Rockies versus the Kansas City Royals, with Brady Singer on the hill, June 4 at 2:10 PM ET.

-He racked up two hits (going 2-for-4 with a double and two RBI) in his most recent appearance against the Royals.
+He had a hitless performance in his previous game (0-for-5) against the Royals.

 Elias Díaz Game Info & Props vs. the Royals